Incident Trends

 The Institute found:

-• Seizures increased by +101% over the prior year
+Seizures declined by seven percent (-7%) over the prior year

-• Commercial seizures represented sixty percent (60%) of the total
+Commercial seizures represented eighty-one percent (81%) of the total

-• Twenty-six percent (26%) of the seizures were non-commercial
+Ten percent (10%) of the seizures were non-commercial

 While non-commercial size seizures worldwide vastly outnumber commercial size seizures, the PSI focuses on the documentation of organizations engaged in pharmaceutical crime.
 As most non-commercial size seizures of illegal pharmaceuticals are intended for personal use, they are not counted among PSI incident data unless a specific criminal network is identified.